Telok Ayer Chinese Methodist Church unearths time capsule 100 years after it was laid

 “I felt connected to our forefathers, and encouraged that their act of faith has stood for 100 years,” he said.

-In front of about 100 church leaders and members on-site, and about 150 online, Mr Wong unpacked the box on Feb 14, prying its lid open with a screwdriver before carefully removing each item in it.
+In front of about 100 church leaders and members on-site, and about 150 online, Mr Wong unpacked the box on Feb 14, prising its lid open with a screwdriver before carefully removing each item in it.

 Occasionally, a cloud of dust emerged from the box as each artefact was pulled out, and when they were flipped open.

-Onlookers gasped as he presented each item to them, many amazed by the good condition paper artefacts were found in – prints were legible, despite some rust and mould damage.
+Onlookers gasped as he presented each item to them, many amazed by the good condition the paper artefacts were found in – prints were legible, despite some rust and mould damage.

 Mr Tan Hua Joo, chairman of the Local Church Executive Committee, said the church intends to display the time capsule’s contents in its new 2,345 sq ft heritage gallery come January 2025, and that it will be free for all to visit.